Pictured: Kelly Naess, academic officer and Simone Heald, CEO

 Sunraysia Community Health Services (SCHS) is the first workplace in the rural City of Mildura to receive Victorian Government recognition for creating an active workforce in the Healthy Workplaces Achievement Program.

 SCHS, an organisation dedicated to promoting health and wellbeing for the local Mildura community, has also been ‘walking the talk’ by mobilising its 200-strong workforce to practise healthy lifestyles through its work in the Achievement Program.
-Since 2013, SCHS has met best-practice targets to achieve recognition for the health areas of healthy eating and physical activity, with ongoing efforts to address other program health areas.
+Since 2013 to early 2020, SCHS has met best-practice targets to achieve recognition for the health areas of healthy eating and physical activity, with ongoing efforts to address other program health areas.

 Sarah Carn, health promotion officer at SCHS, attributes the health and wellbeing success to strong leadership support and a good workplace culture.